TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 .. c:var:: Py_NoSiteFlag

-   Disable the import of the module :mod:`site` and the site-dependent manipulations of :data:`sys.path` that it entails.
+   Disable the agiza of the module :mod:`site` and the site-dependent manipulations of :data:`sys.path` that it entails.
 Also disable these manipulations if :mod:`site` is explicitly imported later (call :func:`site.main` if you want them to be triggered).